Classroom Testing Accommodations

 - You will receive a green Referral to Faculty letter, which you must sign and give to your professor.

 - When your professor announces the test in class you should discuss your testing needs with your professor.

-- Make an appointments with this office if you need to take the test in an alternate location, Library G51.
-A Request for Modified Testing form will be given to you to be completed by your professor.
+- Make an appointment with this office at least 3 days in advance if you plan to take the test in an alternate location, Library G51.
+A blue Request for Modified Testing form will be given to you to be completed by your professor.

 Student Guidelines for Modified Testing

 - Your disability must qualify you for the accommodation you are requesting.